 What happens if you choose to withhold your personal information?

 You are not obliged to give us your personal information.
-However, if you choose not to provide the Practice with the personal details requested, it may limit our ability to provide you with full service.
+However, if you choose not to provide the Practice with the personal details requested, it may limit our ability to provide you with a full service.
 We encourage you to discuss your concerns with our reception staff prior to your first consultation or with your doctor.

 Australian privacy law limits the use of personal information for direct marketing of goods and services.
 We do not use your personal information for direct marketing.